calcuttj/MX2G4RW/README.md

 # MX2G4RW

-Repository to start developing utils for using Geant4Reweight for studies at the MINERvA + 2x2 ND prototype.
+Repository to start developing utils for using Geant4Reweight for studies at the MINERvA + 2x2 ND prototype.I'm ready whenever you are to

 # Setting up
 This code can be ran easily on a dunegpvm.
 The required packages are